George Santos: Friends of Pets United

 Santos operated an animal rescue group called Friends of Pets United (FOPU) from 2013 to 2018.
 Santos's biographer described FOPU as a vehicle for selling puppies and conducting unaccountable fundraising in the name of better-known rescue groups.
 His official biography described FOPU as a legitimate non-profit animal rescue organization, but a 2023 investigation by The New York Times found that the group was never authorized to take animals from New York City shelters, it never registered with the New York State Department of Agriculture and Markets as required of animal rescue groups, and it never registered as a charity with the Internal Revenue Service or the state of New York, so there were no public disclosures of its finances.
 Several beneficiaries of FOPU fundraisers told The Times that Santos gave them less money than he said he collected and then behaved evasively when asked about it, leading them to suspect him of skimming.

 In November 2017, Santos was charged with theft by deception in York County, Pennsylvania, after bad checks were written to an Amish dog breeder for puppies sold at a FOPU event.
 The case was dismissed in May 2021 after Santos paid the breeder and his record was expunged in November 2021.
-In January 2023, Santos was accused of stealing about $3,000 donated in 2016 to a GoFundMe fundraiser for life-saving surgery for a service dog owned by impoverished U.S. Navy veteran Richard Osthoff.
+In January 2023, Santos was accused of stealing about $3,000 donated in 2016 to a GoFundMe fundraiser for life-saving surgery for a service dog owned by Richard Osthoff, an impoverished U.S. Navy veteran.
 The dog did not receive the surgery and died; GoFundMe banned Santos.
 When asked about the case by The Times and Semafor in 2023, Santos denied knowing or swindling Osthoff, and characterized the accusations as "fake".
 That same year, the FBI said it was investigating the allegations.
 References to FOPU were removed from Santos's campaign biography after the media started questioning his other activities.